top of page

 Workshops &

-Art therapy may be helpful for individuals experiencing:
+Art therapy can be helpful for individuals across different ages and life experiences, from children to older adults experiencing:

 • Stress, overwhelm, or emotional exhaustion